 - Catholics and Lutherans should always begin from the perspective of unity and not from the point of view of division in order to strengthen what is held in common even though the differences are more easily seen and experienced.

-- Catholics and Lutherans should again commit themselves to seek visible unity, to elaborate together what this means in concrete steps, and to strive repeatedly toward this goal
+- Catholics and Lutherans should again commit themselves to seek visible unity, elaborate together what this means in concrete steps and strive repeatedly toward this goal.

 - Catholics and Lutherans should witness together to the mercy of God in proclamation and service to the world.